Bob Booker (writer)

-Bob Booker (born August 1, 1931) is an American writer and producer of television shows and record albums.
+Bob Booker (August 1, 1931 – July 12, 2024) was an American writer and producer of television shows and record albums.
 He is best known for producing the 1962 album The First Family with Earle Doud.
 The album is a parody of President John F. Kennedy and his family, and it both remained at #1 on the Billboard 200 for 12 weeks and won a Grammy for Best Album of the Year in 1963.

 Early career

-Booker was born in Jacksonville, Florida, and graduated from high school at age of 16.
+Booker was born in Jacksonville, Florida, on August 1, 1931.
+He graduated from high school at age of 16.
 He was first employed as a local radio DJ.
 A new television station began operation and Booker was hired at the age of 18, where he worked as a TV host, news anchor, weatherman, camera operator, set builder, film editor, program producer and director.
 He was later drafted into the army during the Korean conflict and was stationed at Ft.
 Bliss in El Paso.
 Because of his background in radio and television, he was placed on staff for the commanding general, doing PR for the base.
 Discharged after two years, he moonlighted as a talent manager and became station manager of WIVY in Jacksonville.

 In 1958, Booker was hired by Miami's WINZ AM radio for their afternoon drive slot.
 He ingratiated himself with all the top entertainers who frequented the popular winter vacation spot through one-on-one interviews.
 Celebrities like Jack Benny, Nat Cole, Martha Ray, Andy Williams, Ray Charles, Mort Sahl, Ava Gardner, Gloria DeHaven, Sinatra - many became lifelong friends.
 He also did on-air work at two local TV stations, and hosted weekend shows.
 In 1960, he left Miami and relocated to New York City.